 Printed Materials for All Retailers

 Point-of-Sale (POS) Materials (print-based copies available in bundles of 50 each) are available to retailers and facilities at no charge.
-California paint retailers were mailed a starting packet of Trifold Brochures and Mini Cards prior to the California program launch.
+California paint retailers were mailed a starting packet of Program Brochures and Mini Cards prior to the California program launch.
 To order additional quantities please fill out the POS Order Form.
-If you are interested in jointly developing print based materials (“co-branding”) so that materials have both your logo and PaintCare’s logo, please contact PaintCare at email@example.com or check the co-branding box on the order form.
+If you are interested in jointly developing print based materials (“co-branding”) so that materials have both your logo and PaintCare’s logo, please contact PaintCare's creative director, Caroline Chase, at email@example.com or check the co-branding box on the POS Order Form.

-The following materials can be ordered using the order form or by sending an email with contact information and quantity requested to firstname.lastname@example.org.
+The following materials can be ordered using the POS Order Form or by sending an email with contact information and quantity requested to firstname.lastname@example.org.

 Downloadable Publications for All Retailers